Syncope in Children

 doesn’t get enough blood.

-- It is usually harmless, but in a small number of children, it is caused by a heart
+It's usually harmless, but in a small number of children, it's caused by a heart problem.

 blood pressure and heart rate.

 If there is no serious cause, syncope is managed by finding the cause and learning

 Tips to help you get the most from a visit to your child’s healthcare provider:

 Know the reason for the visit and what you want to happen.

 Before your visit, write down questions you want answered.

 At the visit, write down the name of a new diagnosis, and any new medicines, treatments,